 - Schedule K-1: If you own any master limited partnerships in your investment accounts you should receive a K-1 in mid-March or later.
 If you want to retrieve the information sooner, you can check www.taxpackagesupport.com to see if the information is available.
 Some K-1s can come as late as June.
 Be sure you’ve received a K-1 for each limited partnership you own prior to filing your taxes.

-- Deductible Expenses: If you itemize deductions rather than taking the standard deduction, you may need to collect source documents indicating the amount of mortgage interest paid (Form 1098), real estate and personal property taxes paid, medical expenses, and charitable contributions to be reported on Schedule A. Unfortunately, your investment fees to Parsec and all other “miscellaneous itemized deductions” are no longer deductible under the 2018 Tax Cuts and Jobs Act.
+If you itemize deductions rather than taking the standard deduction, you may need to collect source documents indicating the amount of mortgage interest paid (Form 1098), investment interest expense, real estate and personal property taxes paid, medical expenses, and charitable contributions to be reported on Schedule A.

-- Tax Credits: Tax credits are a direct reduction of your tax bill so take a few minutes to research available credits.
+Tax credits are a direct reduction of your tax bill so take a few minutes to research available credits.
 You may be able to claim the American Opportunity Credit if you have a child in college or a Residential Energy Credit if you have made any major “green” home improvements.
 If you purchased an electric vehicle in 2022 you will want to include any dealer certification that your vehicle qualifies for the “EV” credit.

-- Basis of Property: This is also a good time to review and update the basis of property if necessary.
-Home improvements made during the year may have increased the basis so collect and file those valuable receipts.
+This is also a good time to review and update the cost basis of investment property and your personal residence.
+Improvements made during the year may have increased the basis so collect and file those valuable receipts.
 You should provide your tax professional with the detail of improvements to investment property.
 You should keep records of investment purchases or property purchases and improvements for seven years after the investment or property is sold.

-While this is not a comprehensive list of every possible tax document needed to complete a tax return, it is a starting point from which you can develop your own, one that reflects your unique life circumstances.
+While this is not a comprehensive list of documents and information needed to complete your tax return, it is a starting point from which you can develop your own, one that reflects your unique life circumstances.
 Start organizing now and maybe – just maybe – tax season won’t be your least favorite season of the year.